sanjay9876/Data_Science/README.md

 # Data_Science
-Data Science projects
-Sample project with Pandas, NumPy, SciPy, and other new Data Science libraries.
+Sample Data Science projects with Pandas, NumPy, SciPy, and other new Data Science libraries.